Joshuauzor/joshuauzor/README.md

 ### Hello, Geeks!👋
-My name is Uyohoini Blankson and I'm a software developer.
+My name is Joshua Uzor and I'm a software developer.
-- 👯 I’m looking to collaborate on Projects...
+- 👯 Writes efficient code that can stand the test of time...
-- 💬 Looking for a Mentor (Coach)...
+- 💬 Welcome to my repository...

 <br/>
 <br/>